 Great Tips to Help You and Your Baby’s Oral Health

-Pregnancy is one of the craziest times in a woman’s life.
-A woman’s body goes through a ton of physiological and mental changes and leaves you overwhelmed.
+During pregnancy, a woman’s body goes through a ton of physiological and mental changes which can leave one overwhelmed.
 It is quite easy to forget about good oral health during this time when there are so many other things to worry about.
 And what’s worse, pregnancy actually makes your gums softer and more prone to inflammation (gingivitis).

 Here are some tips that can help you maintain good oral health for you and your baby: